 - 1. Determine what constitutes a partnership for federal income tax purposes under §761(a) by: - a.
-Recognizing factors for partnership existence noting co-tenancy status and identifying a husband-wife partnership along with the correct reporting of income and loss; - b.
+Recognizing factors for partnership existence identifying co-tenancy status, husband-wife partnerships and the correct reporting of income and loss; - b.
 Identifying the liability of general and limited partners including how such liability might be contained; and - c.
 Specifying the factors previously used to determine whether a business was a corporation or a partnership and the factors of the current check-the-box regulations. - 2.
 Recognize the impact of partnership agreements on partners' shares of tax items, specify the requirements of §704(e) for family partnerships, and cite the pros and cons of partnerships to determine when the entity choice is appropriate.